LAKSHAYRATRA/SVM_Parameter_Optimization/README.md

 # SVM_Parameter_Optimization
 🧪 Methodology

-Dataset Selection & Preprocessing A multi-class dataset from the UCI library was used.
+1.Dataset Selection & Preprocessing A multi-class dataset from the UCI library was used.
 The dataset had between 5k to 30k rows.

 The dataset was split into 10 random 70-30 train-test splits, labeled S1 to S10.

-Model and Hyperparameter Optimization Support Vector Machine (SVM) was chosen as the classifier.
+2.Model and Hyperparameter Optimization Support Vector Machine (SVM) was chosen as the classifier.
 We used Optuna, a hyperparameter optimization library, to tune:

 Kernel type (rbf or poly)